NNLO B-fragmentation fits and their application to $t\bar t$ production and decay at the LHC: Extraction of NNLO -fragmentation functions from data

 Throughout this work, all quantities denoted with a prime are defined in a theory with $n_f=n_l+1$ active flavors, while quantities without primes are in a theory with $n_f=n_l$ active flavors.
 Similarly, $\alpha_S^{(n_l)}$ is the coupling in a theory with $n_f=n_l$ active flavors while $\alpha_S$ is the one in a theory with $n_f=n_l+1$ active flavors.
 The explicit expressions can be found in appendix~\ref{app:Dini}.

-The term in the first line of eq.~(\ref{eq:S}) is defined above the flavor threshold $\mu_{\rm th}=m_b$ i.e. in a theory with $n_f=n_l+1$ active flavors.
-In contrast, the term in the second line of that equation contains scales below $\mu_{\rm th}=m_b$ and is therefore defined in a theory with $n_f=n_l$ active flavors.
+The term in the first line of eq.~(\ref{eq:S}) is defined above the flavor threshold $\mu_{\rm th}=m_b$, i.e.~in a theory with $n_f=n_l+1$ active flavors.
+In contrast, the term in the second line of that equation is defined below $\mu_{\rm th}=m_b$, i.e.~in a theory with $n_f=n_l$ active flavors.
 Upon its evaluation (discussed below) it needs to be converted to a theory with $n_l+1$ active flavors.
 This is achieved with the help of the decoupling relations for the strong coupling constant \cite{Larin:1994va,Chetyrkin:1997un,Schroder:2005hy,Chetyrkin:2005ia} {\it and} the decoupling constant $C_{\rm dec}(\mu_{\rm th},m_b)$ relating the fragmentation function $D^{\rm ini}_{b\to b}$ between theories with $n_l$ and $n_l+1$ active flavors.
 Schematically, the latter relation takes the following form

 The decoupling coefficient $C_{\rm dec}$ depends on the scales $\mu_{\rm th}$ and $m_b$.
 Since, as indicated in eq.~(\ref{eq:Dini-soft}), we have chosen the threshold to be at $\mu_{\rm th}=m_b$ in this work we only need $C_{\rm dec}$ for this value of $\mu_{\rm th}$.
 The matching coefficient is known through NNLO \cite{Neubert:2007je}.
 In this work we are only interested in its $z\to 1$ limit